 Pyromania - The destruction of the forest by fire sometimes uses no rational or ancestral tradition, it is an act of arson.

 The use of fire in agriculture is well known in Madagascar.
 So it is with farmers and ranchers need to work to try to reduce them.
-This is what we offer through reforestation project around the villagesWhich joins the development of beekeepingOur work onecotourism and our educational activities.
+This is what we offer through reforestation project around the villagesWhich joins the development of beekeepingOur work onecotourism and our environmental awareness activities.

 Farmers are often seen as enemies of forests.
 They may yet be the fastest and easiest to increase tree cover and absorb carbon in the soil.

-Initial funding to the tune of € 10,000 was obtained from Ermada - Sale of Malagasy handicraftsEnabling the launch of Village Forestry Project.
+Initial funding to the tune of € 10,000 was obtained from Ermada - Sale of Malagasy handicraftsEnabling the launch of 1 Million trees for the Makay.
 Maltem is an ecosystem of specialized consulting companies in the digital transformation and sustainable innovation, and a partner of Naturevolution since 2016.

 The entire series of articles